Ladies of Skydiving

 Ladies of Skydiving — A Comprehensive History

-The first volume of the five part Ladies of Skydiving series will be available for sale on Amazon and other outlets starting October 11, 2022.
+The first volume of the five part Ladies of Skydiving series is available for sale on Amazon and other outlets.

-Book signings will be held during the weekend celebration of the International Skydiving Museum & Hall of Fame at Skydive Perris October 7- 9, 2021.
+Book signings will be held during the International Skydiving Museum Hall of Fame weekend celebration at DeLand FL October 6-9, 2022

 The five part series:

 Volume two will be available September 25, 2022 in time for Force-Com

 Volumes 3, 4 & 5 to follow a short time after.

 People who donated to the website and ones who purchased Elizabeth Roberson’s Tiny Broadwick biography during my presentations will receive a complimentary copy of your choice Volume One or Volume Two

 If you are interested in reserving your personalized copy, click on the Donate link at the bottom of the page.

 (In the notes section, write which volume that you would like, your mailing address and how you would like the personalization to read)

 Happy birthday #93 to the First Lady of Skydiving -Muriel Simbro USPA D-78, the first woman in the U.S. to earn a D license.